How to manage Linux File System?

 zram0 252:0 0 1.9G 0 disk [SWAP]

-Create the New Partition
+New Partition Creation

 1. Using fdisk, create a new partition on the /dev/sdc device.
 Enter n, to create a new partition: